daedalus5/mini-minecraft/readme.md

 To improve the efficiency of rendering and terrain generation, I have a thread (apart from the main thread)which invokes the terrain height field generation, and the adding of new chunks in a new class which subclasses from QRunnable.
 I start this thread in the InitializeGL function.

+#Sounds

+To improve the aesthetic of the game, I used the QMediaPlayer class to play themes for different areas and states of the game.
+Currently, there is a theme for the title screen, a theme for when the player is under water, in a cavern, and when the player is traversing the world.
+These themes were composed on Garageband and imported into the resources folder of the project.

+#PlayerDeath

+The player has health which deprecates when the player comes in contact with LAVA.
+If the player stays in contact with a LAVA block for a long period of time, he dies and the game enters sandbox mode.

+# Procedural Sky -

+I tried implementing the Procedural Sky based on Adam's demo in class.
+This crashes and so I did not merge it with the main milestone code.
+As of now, it pretty much follows the demo code almost exactly as i'm trying to get the base implementation working', though I have tried to comment as scrupulously as I can.
+The code for this is on my branch which I will include in my commit link textfile.

 ##### Connie Chang - Shadow Map, Title Screen, Distance Fog